van001/lesscode/readme.md

 > Or if I ask you to find intersection of 2 Lists of Strings : ['dog','cat','horse','mouse'] ⨅ ['dog','cat','bird'] = ['dog','cat']
 ```
 And you say ,
-1. If either of the list is empty, return empty list : []
+1. If either of the lists are empty, return the empty list : []
-2. Convert one list to map (to save space convert smaller list to map) : {'dog':1,'cat':1,'bird':1}
+2. Convert one list to a map (to save space convert smaller list to map) : {'dog':1,'cat':1,'bird':1}
 3. Return all the items form the 2nd list which are found in the Map : [dog','cat']

 or programatically :
 const lintersection2 = lst1 => lst2 => leqEmpty(lst1) || leqEmpty(lst2) ? [] : $(minList2(lst2), l2Map)(lst1)

 ```
-**$ is way to compose functions.**
+** $ is way to compose functions.

 Even-though it is started by an individual 'I', it cannot be functional unless it's adopted by 'You/We'.
 Please feel free to join hands with me with your feedbacks, suggestions or whatever way you feel like connecting/ contributing.
 # Goal
 > Eating your own dog food.

-Initial goal is to influence programmers, including myself to start thinking in terms of functional programming and start constructing programs using pure functions(no side-effect) and function composition (lego blocks) using fewer data-structures and tools(functions).
+The initial goal is to influence programmers (including myself), to start thinking in terms of functional programming and start constructing programs using pure functions (no side-effect) and function composition (lego blocks) using fewer data-structures and tools (functions).

 # Approach
 I will try to solve [common algorithm and interview questions](https://github.com/van001/lesscode/tree/master/nodejs/excercise) using FP and see if it's possible to stick to the [design principles outlined below](https://github.com/van001/lesscode/blob/master/readme.md#Design).
 I will use javscript for the initial implementation but the goal is to come up with a functional construct that is language independent and can be implemented in any language that supports functional programming.